KiritoArx/drop-stack-2048-ai/README.md

 flag controls after how many moves the policy becomes greedy and always selects the most-visited action.

+Training uses an asynchronous data loader that prefetches batches on a background thread so the GPU remains busy.
+Mixed precision can be enabled with the `--mixed-precision` flag to reduce memory usage and speed up training.

 You can speed up data generation by running multiple self-play episodes in parallel using the `--processes` option.